victordeassis/angularjs-crud/README.md

-# victordeassis.github.io

-# Firebase + AngularJS Application
+# Firebase + AngularJS Product List Application

-# This application was made for study about using the new Google Firebase and it's features
+This application was made for study about using the new Google Firebase and it's features